-Deer Mice in Bristol
+Deer Mice in Bristol TN

-Most often found in rural areas outdoors, deer mice rarely invade residential properties.
+Most often, found in rural areas outdoors, deer mice rarely invade residential properties.
 That said, they are still a common problem in agricultural areas, outbuildings, sheds, and more.
 Their true danger lies in the fact that they are common carriers of hantavirus.
-They feed at dusk and dawn, and tend to prefer insects, seeds, nuts, berries, and more.
+They feed at dusk and dawn and tend to prefer insects, seeds, nuts, berries, and more.
 These rodents are a common problem in agricultural areas, and will sometimes look for shelter in homes over winter.
 Deer mice are nocturnal and spend their days in cup-shaped nests made of stems, leaves, and fibrous materials.

 Deer Mouse Habitat